Poetry is a solitary craft, a deeply personal experience that the poet shares with the world within the shelter and intimacy of the written page.

 scattered stars as lust wars with the fickle moon,

-and his armor, threads of a woolen sweater, entangle me in arms
+and his armor, threads of a woolen sweater, entangle me in

 of desperate desire unequaled by any of Cupid’s arrows,